ODPC Funfest, Evart, MI

 First of all, welcome!
 You'll love Evart.
 It's an event that will become the high-point of your year.
 The photo on the right is a typical camping area in the main campground.
 In my opinion, camping is the most fun way to enjoy Evart.
 You get to be part of the action from the beginning to the end.
 It's a 24-hour experience.

 There'll be power for most of the main fairgrounds.
 Chances are pretty good that you will be able to get electric power.
 Not all powered sites can handle air conditioning.
 Some will only allow you the basics, but since all festival goers got by totally without power for over 40 years, the newly added utilities really improve things.
 But some folks still need to get by without power.
-There's NO guarantee.
+There are NO guarantees.

 Why doesn't the fairgrounds install electric hookups for all campsites?